pedroavoto/WineQuality/README.md

 # Predicting Wine Quality

-## MLP 1: Project design and milestone
+## MLP 1: Project Design and Milestone

 #### Design Document
 #### Motivation: What problem are you tackling?